marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/randomseed.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RANDOM_SEED, random number generation, seeding, seeding a random number generator

 .. _random_seed:

-.. index:: RANDOM_SEED

-.. index:: random number generation, seeding

-.. index:: seeding a random number generator

 RANDOM_SEED --- Initialize a pseudo-random number sequence
 **********************************************************